In Pictures: Renault Captur

 The Captur melds flamboyant and quirky French styling with the Duster’s robust underpinnings.
 Check out Renault’s flagship SUV in India in images

-The Captur will soon be instated as Renault’s flagship product in the country.
-With its prices expected to be in the range of Rs 13-15 lakh (starting just where the Duster’s lineup concludes), the Renault Captur would go head to head with the Hyundai Creta.
+The Captur became Renault’s flagship product in the country with its launch on November 6, 2017.
+With its prices falling in the range of Rs 9.99 lakh - Rs 14.05 lakh (ex-showroom, New Delhi), the Renault Captur goes head to head with the Hyundai Creta.

 It is based on the Duster’s underpinnings – B0 platform – and comes with flamboyant and quirky French styling.
 You have heard and read a lot about the Captur, now check it out in pictures!